mileszs/ack.vim/README.md

 ### Gotchas

+To search for a pattern that contains whitespace, you need to enclose the pattern in single quotes.
+For example: `:Ack 'foo bar'` to search for 'foo bar'.

 Some characters have special meaning, and need to be escaped in your search pattern.
 For instance, `#`.
 You need to escape it with `:Ack '\\\#define foo'` to search for '#define foo'.
 See [issue #5].